Can you substitute for a food service worker?

 Working together we can make sure that all of our students start the day alert, well fed, and ready to learn.

 CHARGING SCHOOL MEALS AND PROHIBITION AGAINST MEAL SHAMING

 The goal of the Valley Central School District is to provide student access to nutritious no- or low-cost meals each school day and to ensure that a pupil whose parent/guardian has unpaid school meal fees is not shamed or treated differently than a pupil whose parent/guardian does not have unpaid meal fees.
 Unpaid charges place a large financial burden on our school.

 The purpose of this policy is to ensure compliance with federal requirements for the USDA Child Nutrition Program and, and to provide oversight and accountability for the collection of outstanding student meal balances to ensure that the student is not stigmatized, distressed or embarrassed.
 The intent of this policy is to establish procedures to address unpaid meal charges throughout the Valley Central School District in a way that does not stigmatize, distress or embarrass students.
 The provisions of this policy pertain to regular priced reimbursable school breakfast, lunch and snack meals only.

 The Valley Central School District provides this policy as a courtesy to those students in the event that they forget or lose their money.
-Charging of items outside of the reimbursable meals (a la carte items, adult meals, etc.) is expressly prohibited.
+Charging of items outside of reimbursable meals (a la carte items, adult meals, etc.) is expressly prohibited.

-Reduced Meal Benefit
+Free Meal and Reduced Meal Benefit

 Full Pay Students